vladstudio/edna/src/note-help.md

 Each block has a type: plain text, markdown, JavaScript code, Go code etc.

+Use `Mod + L` to assign a type for current block.

 ## Features for developers

-Use `Mod + L` to assign a type for current block.

-Type can be plain text, markdown or a programming language.

-We have syntax highlighting for markdown and many programming languages.
+### Syntax highlighting of blocks

+Blocks are syntax highlighted based on their type.

 ### Formatting of blocks

 You can format current block using:
 - `Alt + Shift + F` keyboard shortcut
-- right-click and use context menu `Block / Format`
+- right-click and use context menu `Block / Format as ${type}`
 - press format icon in status bar (bottom right)

 We support formatting of Go, JSON, JavaScript, HTML, CSS and Markdown blocks.